amillion3/ex-tracker/README.md

 ![Search funtionality](https://raw.githubusercontent.com/amillion3/ex-tracker/master/images/screenshots/search.png)
 ___

 In this screenshot, the user has filtered by time of day, selecting the Morning button.
-The 4 cards shown are all locations my ex frequentlys in the morning.
+The 4 cards shown are all locations my ex frequents in the morning.

 ![Time of day filtering](https://raw.githubusercontent.com/amillion3/ex-tracker/master/images/screenshots/button-time.png)
 ___